prerna-khanna/Air-Cognizer/README.md

 2. Extend **reachability** to other major cities.
 3. Make the model **robust** in various weather conditions.

+## Acknowledgements
+We would like to thank our mentors, Dr. Aakanksha Chowdhery and Prof. Brejesh Lall for their guidance and constant encouragement during the course of the project.
+We would also like to thank Marconi Society for sponsoring Celestini Project India.

 ## Follow our Project
 [PlayStore](https://bit.ly/AirCognizer)